 - Has the purpose or effect of unreasonably interfering with an individual’s work performance or a student’s academic performance.

-C. Reporting to Office of Equal Opportunity Programs
+C. Reporting to Office of Equity and Inclusion (formerly Equal Opportunity Programs or EOP)

 Emory encourages anyone who has knowledge of discrimination on campus to report alleged violations of this policy.
-Because discriminatory harassment interferes with the University’s educational mission and may be unlawful, anyone who becomes aware of discrimination or discriminatory harassment committed by member of the faculty, staff, administration, student body, a vendor, a contractor, guest or patron on campus, is encouraged to report the harassment to the Director of Equal Opportunity Programs.
-The Director of Equal Opportunity Programs is also the University Title IX Coordinator.
+Because discriminatory harassment interferes with the University’s educational mission and may be unlawful, anyone who becomes aware of discrimination or discriminatory harassment committed by a member of the faculty, staff, administration, student body, a vendor, a contractor, guest or patron on campus, is encouraged to report the harassment to the Director of the Office of Equity and Inclusion (OEI).

-Emory faculty, administrators and supervisors are required to immediately report any employment complaints they receive or incidents of discrimination or discriminatory harassment they witness, to their immediate report or to the Office of Equal Opportunity Programs.
+Emory faculty, administrators and supervisors are required to immediately report any employment complaints they receive or incidents of discrimination or discriminatory harassment they witness, to their immediate report or to the Office of Equity and Inclusion.

 201 Dowman Drive